digital-medicine-research-group-UNAV/RNACOREX/README.md

   <img src="output.png" alt="Alt Text" width="400" height="300">
 </p>

 This representation lacks important information, such as the functional and structural information between nodes.

-A more complete framework for network visualization developed by `RNACOREX` will be introduced later.
+The `get_network()` framework introduced by `RNACOREX` offers a more complete visualization of the network.

 The fitted model can also be used for predictions.